Why consider a solid tool post?

 In fact the whole workshop will become dirty as well as your lathe so make sure to protect it with whatever you come up with.
 Cast iron will NOT produce chips it will produce black dust.

-On the positiv side of the coin you will find that it easy to machine evet thought you can’t expect any mirror finish.
+On the positiv side of the coin you will find that it easy to machine even thought you can’t expect any mirror finish.
 Machining a iron weight like this will discover two things.

-One the top of the weight has a recessed circle and this is a cavity used to calibrate the weight so count on that and expect to have a hole at that location to take in to account.
+One the top of the weight has a recessed circle and this is a cavity that was used to calibrate the weight scale so count on that and expect to have a hole at that location to take thath in to account.

 Two The quality of the Iron used to cast this kind of weight was never intended to become machine parts so expect some porosity (You can se some on the top of my tool post).